 Protect habitat from direct destruction, excessive use of herbicides, and competitive exotic species such as purple loosestrife.
 Non-point source pollution, such as nutrient enrichment, that pollutes aquatic environments and degrades water quality is also likely detrimental to this species.

-Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgment of the investigator
+Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgement of the investigator.

 Survey Period: From third week of August to fourth week of October